Skin tension

 Grooming only one crossing on a circular fold

 The circles represent fold crossings on a circular fold around your waist.
-If you groom only one side of your body, the other side may react badly.
+If you only groom one side of your body, the other side may react strongly.

-Precautions and care must be taken when grooming your skin in places where pain is present.
+Precautions and care should be taken when grooming your skin in areas where there is pain.

-Test-groom the regions for a few days before committing yourself to deeper work or exploration.
+Test-groom the regions for a few days before attempting any deeper explorations or work.

 Groom for short periods, several times a day, until the pain disappears.